 Edward Rawski was born in 1967 and joined the Arts of Life in 2014.
-His affinity for people, costuming and global cultures has led him to create a body of work that is ripe with color, diversity and intrigue.
+His affinity for people, glamour and global cultures has led him to create a body of work that is ripe with color and intrigue.
 Inspiration is motivated by his rich experience with international travel.

 7th Annual Square Foot Show

 OPEN Gallery, Glenview, IL - 2018